Peckness of Edge Posets: Common Cover Transitive Actions

 \sssec{CCT Actions of $\mathbb Z_2^k$}

-In this subsubsection, we show that any embedding of $\mathbb Z_2^k$ into $S_n$ defines an action on $B_n$ which is CCT.
-In particular, this implies that the left multiplication action of $\mathbb Z_2^k$ is CCT.
-However, it turns out that this is the only class of groups for which the left multiplication action is CCT.
+In this subsection, we show that any embedding of $\mathbb Z_2^k$ into $S_n$ defines an action on $B_n$ which is CCT.
+This implies that every action of $\mathbb Z_2^k$ on $B_n$ is CCT.
+However, it turns out that this is the only class of groups for which every action on $B_n$ is CCT.